Hebrews 12:4-11

 v.
 5

 “Forgotten” (eklelesthe) means “to cease to ponder.”
 Believers are called to meditate upon the reasons behind their troubles.
 “Exhortation” (parakleseos) carries the double-meaning of encouragement and admonition.
 A major responsibility of preachers and teachers is to constantly remind people of things they are constantly forgetting.
 The readers are challenged to recall Solomon’s precedent concerning divine correction (Pv.
 3:11-12).
-The writer knows his readers have options: they can despise correction, faint because of it, or accept it.
+The writer knows his readers have options: they can despise it, faint because of it, or accept it.
 We are not instructed to simply “grin and bear it,” but to learn from the Lord’s corrective measures.
 The combined concepts of fatherhood and sonship in the next few verses urge us to reflect upon God’s paternal care.

-<> David received retributive punishment for his former sins concerning Bathsheba and Uriah (II Sam.
+<> David received retributive punishment for his sins concerning Bathsheba and Uriah (II Sam.
 12:18).

-<> Job was educated concerning God’s immediate concern for his welfare (Job 2:10).
+<> Job was taught God’s concern for his welfare (Job 2:10).

-<> Paul suffered his thorn in the flesh to prevent future pride (II Cor.
+<> Paul had a “thorn in the flesh” to prevent him from becoming proud (II Cor.
 12:7).

 v.
 6